rezaa-mzk/From-Scratch/02 - Multiple Linear Regression/readme.md

 ### Usage

-Just Clone the code subtitude your own dataset and run the code.
+Just clone the code subtitude your own dataset and run the code.

 ### Author